huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Investigate Windows Security Logs

-After generating the failed login attempts, the Windows Event Viewer was used to inspect the Security log.
+Windows Event Viewer was used to verify that the failed login attempts were recorded as **Event ID 4625** entries.

-Multiple **Event ID 4625** entries were observed, confirming that Windows had successfully recorded each failed authentication attempt.
-These events included valuable information such as the attempted username, timestamp, workstation details, and source IP address.

 <img src="assets/image 11.png" width="900">